nickjanocik/nickjanocik/README.md

 ### 🎯 Fun Facts

-- 🎸 Music producer and songwriter with multiple Spotify releases as **Nick Jaye**.
+- 🎸 Music producer, songwriter, audio engineer and multi-instrumentalist with multiple Spotify releases as **Nick Jaye**.
 - 🏞️ Hiking enthusiast and adrenaline junkie - always seeking the next adventure.
+- 🏋️‍♂️ CrossFit (Beta-alanine) junkie!
 - 💍 Recently engaged - planning a wedding, one milestone at a time!

 ---